Rust-Mikrocontroller-Praktikum-2017/raytracer/README.md

 __A simple ray tracer for embeded systems.__ Written in a week as an introduction to the rust programming language.
 The ray tracer uses Turner Whitted's formulation.
 Surfaces are represented using a modified version of the phong reflection model.
-Textures can be embeded or -- as the microcontroller has limited memory -- procedurally generated on runtime.
+Textures can be embedded or -- as the microcontroller has limited memory -- procedurally generated on runtime.
 Remixing of existing textures is supported through textures modifiers and combiners.
 Environment mapping and supersampling is also supported.